-- (a) to negotiate, conclude, enter into and execute a compromise or amicable settlement of the case; - (b) to enter into stipulation or admissions of facts and documents; - (c) to agree on the simplification of the issues;
+- (a) to negotiate, conclude, enter into and execute a compromise or amicable settlement of the case; - (b) to enter into stipulation or admissions of facts and documents; - (c) to agree on the simplification of the issues; - (d) to limit the number of witnesses;

-(d) to limit the number of witnesses; (f) to desist from a case; (g) to withdraw a case; (h) to do other things as are allowed by the rules on pre-trial conference.
+(f) to desist from a case; (g) to withdraw a case; (h) to do other things as are allowed by the rules on pre-trial conference.
 "RESOLVED FURTHERMORE, that Mr. Ricardo Manuel M. Sarmiento, Ms. Stephanie Nicole S. Garcia, Ms. Alicia G. Danque or Atty.
 Juan Arturo Iluminado C. De Castro, be as any one of them is empowered to appoint, by executing a Special Power of Attorney, any director, officer or employee of the Corporation as his/her substitute to attend and represent the Corporation in the mediation and pre-trial proceedings with power to perform the acts and things mentioned above."
 July 19,2019 RESOLUTION NO. 2019-25 "RESOLVED AS IT IS HEREBY RESOLVED, that the Corporation be as it his hereby authorized to close the following accounts of the Corporation with Philippine National Bank - Meycauayan Branch: a.
 Savings Account 200610002128 b.
-Savings Account 122117800034 "RESOLVED FURTHERMORE, that the Corporation authorize as it hereby authorizes any two (2) of the following officers, to sign, execute and deliver any and all documents necessary to implement the foregoing authority, provided that at least one of the signatories is a principal signatory: POSITION NAME SPECIMEN SIGNATURE Principal: Mr. President/CEO Ricardo Manuel M. Sarmiento Ms. EVP Corporate Stephanie Management Nicole S. Services/Treasu Garcia rer Secondary : Senior Mr. Vice President/Gene Reynaldo D. Ortega ral Manager -Poultry and Foods Division
+Savings Account 122117800034 "RESOLVED FURTHERMORE, that the Corporation authorize as it hereby authorizes any two (2) of the following officers, to sign, execute and deliver any and all documents necessary to implement the foregoing authority, provided that at least one of the signatories is a principal signatory: NAME POSITION SPECIMEN SIGNATURE Principal: President/CEO Mr. Ricardo Manuel M. Sarmiento Ms. EVP Corporate Stephanie Management Nicole S. Services/Treasu Garcia rer Secondary Mr. Senior Vice Reynaldo President/Gene D. Ortega ral Manager - Poultry and Foods Division

-Ms. Alicia G. Danque Assistant Vice President & Feed Operations Manager July 19,2019 hereby authorized to Metropolitan Bank and "RESOLVED FURTH authorizes any two (2) RESOLUTION NO. 2019-26 IT IS HEREBY RESOLVED, that a close its Savings Account Not the Company - Jaro, Iloilo Branders and the Corporation of the following officers, to sign, y to implement the foregoing ausia principal signatory: the Corporation be as it his No. 375-3-375-50079-6 with sch; on authorize as it hereby , execute and deliver any and NAME Principal: POSITION SPECIMEN SIGNATURE Mr. Ricardo Manuel M. Sarmiento President/C EO Ms. Stephanie Nicole S. Garcia EVP Corporate Manageme nt Services/Tr Secondary: Mr. Reynaldo D. Ortega easurer Senior Vice President/G eneral Manager - Poultry and Foods Division Ms. Alicia G. Danque Assistant Vice President & Feed Operations Manager July 19, 2019 RESOLUTION NO. 2019-27
+Ms. Alicia Assistant Vice

+G. President &

+Danque Feed

+Operations

+Manager "

+July

+19,2019 RESOLUTION NO. 2019-26

+hereby authorized to IT IS HEREBY RESOLVED, that the close its Savings Account No. Trust Company - Jaro, Iloilo Branch 375-3-375-50079-6 with

+authorizes any two (2) HERMORE, that the Corporation of the following officers, to sign, exy to implement the foregoing author a principal signatory: xecute and deliver any and

+NAME POSITION SPECIMEN SIGNATURE

+Principal: SIGNATORE

+Mr. Ricardo President/C

+Manuel M. Sarmiento EO

+Surmento

+Ms. Stephanie EVP

+Nicole S. Garcia Corporate

+Manageme

+nt

+Services/Tr

+Secondary: easurer

+Mr. Reynaldo D. Senior Vice

+Ortega President/G

+eneral

+Manager -

+Poultry and

+Foods

+Division

+Ms. Alicia G. Assistant

+Danque Vice

+President &

+Feed

+Operations Manager

+July 19, Manager

+2019 RESOLUTION NO. 2019-27